MinecraftCube/MinecraftCubeDesktop/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 🚀 Feature request
-description: A new feature to be added to the project
+about: A new feature to be added to the project
 title: "feat: "
 labels: "feature request, triage"
 ---